-Where there has been no activity (deposits or withdrawals, excluding bank charges or interest paid) for three years on an account, these unclaimed accounts are closed in line with Australian Government legislation.
+Where there has been no activity (deposits or withdrawals, excluding bank charges or interest paid) for seven years on an account, these unclaimed accounts are closed in line with Australian Government legislation.
 We will notify you (based on address information held) that the account will be closed if you do not take steps to reactivate the account.

 Unclaimed bank accounts with a balance greater than $500 will be transferred to the unclaimed monies fund held by the Australian Securities and Investments Commission (ASIC).
 ASIC maintains the details of unclaimed monies transferred from all financial institutions.

 Prior to contacting us, you can conduct a search via the ASIC website to see if they are holding any unclaimed funds on your behalf.
 These details can be found by typing 'Unclaimed Monies' into the search box at the ASIC website.

 If you believe ANZ has sent your unclaimed monies to ASIC, we will assist you to make a claim to recover unclaimed balances that have been transferred.
 Please note, this process can take up to three months.

 Once you have established via the ASIC website that there are funds in your name, follow the below process.

 Please note: you will need to provide sufficient documented proof of account ownership* and proof of identity** to the unclaimed monies.
 If you are claiming on behalf of a de-registered company, please refer directly to ASIC for assistance via their website.